inna-arabejo/social-media-mongodb/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Objectives
-Build an application programming interface for a social media web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
-You'll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
+Build an API for a social media web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
+You'll use Express.js for routing, a MongoDB database, and Mongoose ODM.

 ## Table of Contents
 1. [Installation](#installation)